yuyang-crypto/yuyang-crypto.github.io/index.md

 <img align="left" src="head.jpg" width="175" height="210" alt="我的头像">

-I am a postdoc in the [EMSEC](https://www.irisa.fr/emsec/) team of IRISA in Rennes.
-Prior to that, I was a postdoc in the [CWI Crypto group](https://www.cwi.nl/research/groups/cryptology) in Amsterdam.
+I am an assistant researcher in BNRist, Tsinghua University in China. a postdoc in the [EMSEC](https://www.irisa.fr/emsec/) team of IRISA in Rennes.
+Prior to that, I was a postdoc in the [EMSEC](https://www.irisa.fr/emsec/) team of IRISA in Rennes.
+And before that, I was a postdoc in the [CWI Crypto group](https://www.cwi.nl/research/groups/cryptology) in Amsterdam.
 I completed my PhD in 2018 at Tsinghua University under the supervision of Prof. [Xiaoyun Wang](http://www.castu.tsinghua.edu.cn/publish/casen/1695/2010/20101224093253705266640/20101224093253705266640_.html).

 My research interest is lattice based cryptography, particularly (1) designing and analyzing new lattice algorithms, (2) new attacks and concrete security estimates, (3) optimizing and designing practical cryptosystems.

 _Email:_ yang.yu0986@gmail.com

-_Address:_ Office F309, IRISA, Rennes, France
+_Address:_ Office 1-404, Xizhulou Building, Tsinghua University, Beijing, China

 # Yang Yu 喻杨